furk4neg3/Environment-Image-Classification/README.md

 # Environment Image Classification
 In this notebook, I've used Intel's image classification dataset.
 This involves images of scenes around the world.
 I've created 6 AI models for this problem.
+I've made data augmentation and preprocessing too.

 -> First model is a baseline model which doesn't use deep learning.